Common Minnesota Rocks

 Minnesota's state gemstone is the Lake Superior agate—so named because it is found predominantly along the shore of Lake Superior.
 Agates formed in cavities in basalt.
 As mineral-rich water circulated through the cavities, silica (SiO2), or quartz, was deposited in layers along cavity walls.
 Eventually, the cavities completely filled with this banded variety of quartz.
 The color variations are due to slight mineral impurities in the water.
 Iron, for example, caused much of the red and orange color seen in Lake Superior agates.

 Although agates originated in the basaltic rocks along the North Shore, some of the best places to hunt for agates are in gravel pits scattered across the state.
 Specifically, agates are likely to be found where operators are mining glacial sand and gravel deposits associated with glaciers that advanced into Minnesota from the northeast, bringing agate-bearing gravel into the central and southern parts of the state.

-Similar in composition to rocks on the moon, anorthosite is a coarse-grained intrusive igneous rock composed almost entirely of a single mineral—plagioclase feldspar.
+Similar in composition to rocks on the moon, anorthosite is a coarse-grained, intrusive igneous rock composed almost entirely of a single mineral—plagioclase feldspar.

-In Minnesota, anorthosite was intruded into the lower most lava flows that formed during the opening of the Midcontinent rift.
+In Minnesota, anorthosite was intruded into the lowermost lava flows that formed during the opening of the Midcontinent Rift.
 Anorthosite is part of the Duluth Complex and the closely related Beaver Bay Complex exposed along the North Shore of Lake Superior.
 Split Rock Lighthouse sits atop an outcrop of anorthosite.

 Shale and Mudstone

-Written by B.A.
-Lusardi, 2000, Minnesota at a Glance: Common Minnesota Rocks: Minnesota Geological Survey; modified for web by A.J.
-Retzler, June 2020.
+- B.A.
+Lusardi, 2000, Minnesota at a Glance: Common Minnesota Rocks: Minnesota Geological Survey; revised by B.A.
+Lusardi, 2020; modified for web by A.J.
+Retzler, August 2020.